and welcome to a new episode of our epic series Prefix Verbs Explained – today with a look at the meaning of

 - Did you get my E-Mail?

-Another use of ankommen is a bit figurative.
 Suppose you want to go to that very fancy restaurant with your crush.
-It is hard to get in there so you are all dressed up but too bad you did not know they have what is an awesome word for hangman… Krawattenzwang (pron.: cruh-vutn-tsvung).
-This word means obligation to wear a tie.
+You made reservations and got all dressed up but what you didn’t know is that they have Krawattenzwang.
+A word that sounds like an asthma attack but it’s the German word for obligation to wear a tie.
 You however are not wearing one so the door man might say this:

 - Ohne Krawatte brauchen Sie hier gar nicht anzukommen.